Grand Bend Beach: 31 Things to Do & Where to Stay This Summer (2023)

 If you’re ready to take your fishing experience to a new level of excitement, we highly recommend booking a Fishing Charter out of Grand Bend or its surrounding communities.

-There are 3 highly rated Fishing Charter companies in and around Grand Bend that we recommend: Grand Bend Fishing Charters, and Blue Line Fishing Charters, and Copper Blues Fishing.
+There are 4 highly rated Fishing Charter companies in and around Grand Bend that we recommend: Grand Bend Fishing Charters, Port Frank Charters, Blue Line Fishing Charters, and Copper Blues Fishing.

 Common species to catch in the open waters of Lake Huron are Walleye/Pickerel, Rainbow Trout, Brown Trout, Lake Trout, bass, King (Chinook) Salmon, and Coho Salmon.